tina-hoeflich/angular-project/README.md

 ## Running the project on the development server

 For running the web-app on the the local development server you need to start the json server on **http://localhost:3000/** so it is reqired to open a terminal and type `json-server mock-api/data.json` at the SAME LOCATION where project is safed so at *../WebengineeringProject2021*.
-The posts and login data will be safed at this locaion
+The posts and login data will be safed at this locaion.

-A working copy of the project can soon be created by downloadig the project as `zip`.
+A working copy of the project can soon be created by downloadig the github project as `zip`.
 (For now download the zip as noted above).
 In the project directory `ng serve --open` must be executed via the console.
 Afterwards the page should open automatically (if not it can be viewed in the browser under `http://localhost:4200/`).

 # The Project